 All of these must be true.

-Unlike other trust levels, you can lose trust level 3 status.
-If you dip below these requirements, whether from flagging or the passage of time, you will be demoted to Member.
-However, in order to avoid constant promotion/demotion situations, there is a 2-week grace period immediately after gaining Trust Level 3 during which you will not be demoted.
+Unlike other trust levels, trust level 3 status can be lost.
+Dipping below these requirements, whether from flagging or the passage of time, causes automatic demotion to Trust Level 1 (Basic) .
+However, in order to avoid flapping promotion/demotion situations, there is a 2-week grace period immediately after gaining Trust Level 3 during which demotion does not happen.

 - recategorize and rename topics

-- spam flags cast on TL0 user posts immediately reach the action threshold
+- spam flags cast on Trust Level 0 posts immediately reach the action threshold

 Leader (Level 4)

-They can get to trust level 4 by manual promotion only at the moment.
+We can get to Trust Level 4 by manual promotion only.

 - edit all posts